verbb/formie/packages/docs/browser/ui-reference/fields/repeater.md

 ## Events

-Repeater emits field events as rows are prepared, appended, initialized, and removed.
+Repeater emits field events as rows are prepared, appended, initialised, and removed.

-#### The `formie:field:repeater:init` event
+#### The `formie:field:repeater:init` Event

 Triggered after the repeater field has been wired and its existing rows are ready.